alexakearns/CV/README.md

 # Experience

+## Pharmaceutical Sales

-### Nestle Health Sciences (July 2019 - March 2020)
+### Nestle Health Sciences - Nutrition (July 2019 - March 2020)

-#### Territory Manager

 - Exceeded customer coverage and sales targets
 - Paternity cover

-### Merck Serono  (Feb 2018 - May 2019)
+### Merck Serono - Fertility (Feb 2018 - May 2019)

-#### Regional Business Manager - Sales (Fertility Pharmaceuticals and Technologies)

 - Highest national sales for incubator (each approx £50k) that uses an algorithm to predict survival of embryos
 - Proposed new pricing strategy to Global leadership team which was subsequently implemented nationally

-### Abbott Nutrition (May 2015 - Jan 2018)
+### Abbott Nutrition - Nutrition (July2013 - Jan 2018)

-#### Senior Account Manager - Sales (Paediatric Allergy Specialist)

-- Achieved 3rd position ranking within the National Sales Team in 2016 and #1 by mid-year 2017
+- Nationally ranked 3rd for sales in 2016
 - Mentored new employees and supported training department on up-skilling peers
-- Partnership working with South Essex NHS Commissioners which resulted in achieving market leading position for my product
+- Partnership working with NHS team resulting in product becoming market leader

-#### Adult Nutrition Account Manager - Sales (July 2013 - May 2015)

 - Launched new product Mar 2014.
 Sales increased by 200% in second year
-- Improved ranking against national team from 31/40 July 2013 to 11/40 Dec 2013
-- Project Managed training of 90% of nurses staff across 6 hospital sites on new ward-based medical device
+- Project managed training of 90% of ward nurses staff across 6 hospital sites on new medical device

-### Merck, Sharpe and Dohme - Sales (Apr 2012 - June 2013)
+### Merck, Sharpe and Dohme - Diabetes & Cholesterol (Apr 2012 - June 2013)

-#### Sales Representative
 - Industry award finalist (Pharma Field)
 - Industry accreditation - Distinction in all specialist papers

+## Other

 ### JKL Architecture Ltd / I-Desk Solutions
 #### Computer Aided Design Technician (July 2005 - Mar 2012)